Create a Watch Face Using Tag Expressions

 2. Drag the Background slider to 0%.

 3. Go to Value properties.
-Replace the value to 0 and, in Tags, input or choose [BATT_PER] to use current battery percentage as value.
+Replace the value with 0 and, in Tags, input or choose [BATT_PER] to use the current battery percentage as the value.

-4. Add a Short Text Complication and rename it as Battery Icon.
-Complications are set of components that can be handled as one group.
+4. Add a Circle Complication Slot and rename it as Battery Icon.
+Complications are a set of components that can be handled as one group.

-1. Group Battery Level and Battery Icon together.
+1. Select and move Battery Level and Battery Icon together to the bottom right.

 Heart rate